charischowckw/8-Week-SQL-Challenge/README.md

 # 8weeksCodingChallenge

-This repository is to write python scripts to solve Danny Ma's 8 week challenges.
+This repository is to write python and SQL scripts to solve Danny Ma's 8 week challenges.
 The challenges could be find at <a href="https://8weeksqlchallenge.com/"> here </a>.

 <a href="https://8weeksqlchallenge.com/case-study-1/">Case Study #1 - Danny's Diner</a>